MediaTek-Labs/mt3620_m4_software/MT3620_M4_Sample_Code/BareMetal/MT3620_RTApp_BareMetal_HelloWorld/README.md

 ### Description

-This sample app for an MT3620 real-time core repeatedly transmits a simple message over a UART.
-These messages can be read in terminal application on a PC using a USB-to-serial adapter.
+This sample app repeatedly transmits a simple message over a UART.
 By default, it uses the ISU0 UART interface, but if your hardware doesn't expose this UART's TX pin, then the sample can be altered to use a different UART.

 Output example:
 ![image](https://github.com/LawranceLiu/Azure-Sphere-MT3620-M4-Samples/blob/master/MT3620_M4_Sample_Code/BareMetal/MT3620_RTApp_BareMetal_HelloWorld/pic/hello_world.jpg)